Some of my Experience as Site Background [written in March 2018]

 I have never actually seen anyone use a gun here.
 I’ve seen guns on hips and at the gun show I attended.
 I have never been in any danger from someone with a gun.
 I have never seen anyone in danger from someone with a gun here.
 (Police from out of the area shot a kid at the Dairy Queen in town a few months ago—a kid not from here.)
 Guns and ammunition are often luxuries in this area, luxuries most can’t afford.
 This specific rural area’s crime statistics–I read them before deciding to buy property here–support the claim that guns pose very little danger to humans in the southern part of this county.
 (The high-powered, rapid fire weapons and small explosives seem to be an exception to those statistics.)

 Militia.
 I researched the area before deciding to make an offer on the property that wouldn’t stop calling to me.
 I read lots of research, articles, and opinion pieces about this county’s politics and its conservative culture.
 I became well acquainted with the history and players in the local patriot movement and militia.
 That work focuses almost entirely on the northern part of the county and its nearby populated areas.
 The Rural Portal site is located in the distinct southern part of the county, an area profoundly affected by its county neighbors in the north.

 (A note: The authors of the research, articles, and opinion pieces I read are overwhelmingly white men.
 Those authors’ subjects are also all white and male: militia members, patriot candidates, and vocal conservative voters.
-I found no women-authored research, no articles, no opinion pieces written about this area’s conservative political culture.
-Not surprisingly, there is also no work devoted to understanding how women and girls here adapt to a masculinist culture, how they adjust their relational communication patterns to accommodate the rules and norms in the southern part of this county.
+I found no work devoted to understanding how women and girls here adapt to a masculinist culture, how they adjust their relational communication patterns to accommodate the rules and norms in the southern part of this county.
 No focus on how that accommodation limits who these women and girls can be and how they can express themselves in this culture.)